-A comparison of the measured and computed maximum WSEL at the seventeen high-water mark stations collected by the police are shown in Figure 4-99.
+A comparison of the measured and computed maximum WSEL at the seventeen high-water mark stations collected by the police are shown in Figure 4-106.
 In general, the model reproduced well the maximum water levels at the stations.
 The maximum differences were located near the dam where the model tends to under-predict the water levels.
-The mean maximum water level different is -0.77 meters.
+The mean maximum water level difference is -0.77 meters.

-Figure 4-99.
-Measured and Computed Maximum Water Surface Elevations (WSEL) for the High-Water Marks Collected by the Police after the Malpasset Dam Break excellent agreement with the estimated values from the field.
+Figure 4-106.
+Measured and Computed Maximum Water Surface Elevations (WSEL) for the High-Water Marks Collected by the Police after the Malpasset Dam Break

+Figure 4-107 shows a comparison of the computed and measured arrival times at the three electric transformers which were destroyed during the flood.
+The computed value show excellent agreement with the estimated values from the field.
 The largest difference is at the transformer furthest downstream.
-A series of snap shots of the water depths for the real-life dam breach are presented in Figure 101.
+A series of snap shots of the water depths for the real-life dam breach are presented in Figure 108.

-Figure 4-100 shows a comparison of the computed and measured arrival times at the three electric transformers which were destroyed during the flood.
-The computed value show

-Figure 4-100.
+Figure 4-107.
 Measured and Computed Flood Wave Arrival Times for the Malpasset Dam Break at Three Locations where Electric Transformers were Damaged

-The results for the model setup of the laboratory study are presented in Figure 4-102 and Figure 4-103.
-Figure 4-102 shows a comparison of the measured and computed maximum water surface elevations.
+The results for the model setup of the laboratory study are presented in Figure 4-109 and Figure 4-110.
+Figure 4-109 shows a comparison of the measured and computed maximum water surface elevations.
 In general the computed maximum water levels agree well with the laboratory measurements.
 The mean maximum water level is 1.18 meters.

-Figure 4-03 shows a comparison of the measured and computed arrival times for the laboratory experiment simulation.
+Figure 4-10 shows a comparison of the measured and computed arrival times for the laboratory experiment simulation.
 The agreement between the measured and computed values is reasonable.
 The arrival times at Stations S8 through S10 are slightly late, while the arrival time at S13 is slightly early.